Average 2022 USMLE® Step 1 Match Scores by Medical Specialty

 “Despite the fairly strong relationship between USMLE Step scores and matching to a preferred specialty, the distributions of scores show that program directors consider other qualifications.
 A high score is not a guarantee of matching, and a low score is not a bar to matching.”

-The change in the scoring system also means that there is now more importance placed on the Step 2 exam.
-The results of this exam will continue to be delivered in the 3-digit format.
+What's more, now that Step 1 is pass/fail, there is even more importance placed on the Step 2 exam, which still uses the 3-digit format.
 You can find the average Step 2 match scores by medical specialty here

-The important thing to remember is that all this does not mean the Step 1 exam is no longer important.
+The important thing to remember?
+These changes don't make studying for Step 1 any less important.
 In fact, the best thing med students can do is to prepare for the exam as if it is still score-based.
 Why?
 Because there is a huge crossover between Step 1 content and Step 2.
 So, if you don’t fully prepare for Step 1, it will make doing well on Step 2 a much greater challenge.
 To get insights and advice from a student who took Step 1 pass/fail, check out this blog post

 Finally, always remember that you’re so much more than your score.
 Whether you’re conducting clinical research, shining on the wards, or coming up with the next big thing to revolutionize medical education (nudge nudge), there are many paths that will lead you toward a great career in medicine.